metacpan/metacpan-cpan-extracted/distros/A/App-week/README.md

     $ week 9/23        # 9/23 of current year
     $ week 23          # 23rd of current month

 Greater number is handled as year.
-Next command display calender of year 1752.
+Next command display calendar of year 1752.

     $ week 1752

-Use option **-y** to show one year calender.
+Use option **-y** to show one year calendar.
 Number of years can be specified by **-Y** option, and implicitly set **-y** option.

-    $ week -y          # display this year's calender
+    $ week -y          # display this year's calendar

-    $ week -Y2c6       # display 2 years calender in 6 column
+    $ week -Y2c6       # display 2 years calendar in 6 column

-    $ week -Y 1752     # display 1752 years of calender (takes long)
+    $ week -Y 1752     # display 1752 years of calendar (takes long)

 # COLORMAP